wdpypere/vsc-install/README.md

 python setup.py test --help
 ```

+The dependencies are installed automatically in the `.eggs` directory.
+It will first try
+`github.ugent.be` and then `github.com` to install them.
+The same method is used as through
+which the original repository was cloned (http, ssh, ...).
+In case you need private
+dependencies, always clone with ssh.

 In case following error occurs, it means there is a test module `XYZ` that cannot be imported.

 ```txt